Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.3.0**
+- Added all land Spear skill effects.
+- Switched all icons to local files, no longer pulling any from the Wiki (**HUGE** thanks to Tommyball for the PowerShell script that saved my butt from having to do this manually for over 300 icons).
+- Changed default behavior of Boons to only appear in combat.
+- Reorganized some skills into subcategories.

 **1.2.2**
 - Fixed wrong image path for Weave Self elements.